elusivecodes/fQuery/README.md

 **Set Dataset**

-Set dataset values for each element.
+Set dataset values for each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `key` is a string indicating the dataset value to set.
 - `value` is the value you want to set the dataset to.